coady/graphique/docs/api.md

 ```

 ## Aggregation
-Arrow ListArrays are supported as ListColumns. `Table.group` and `Table.partition` leverage that feature to transform un-grouped columns into ListColumns, which can be accessed via inline fragments. `Table.group` uses an optimized C++ implementation at the array level, and several shortcuts based on sub-fields.
+Arrow ListArrays are supported as ListColumns. `Table.group` and `Table.partition` leverage that feature to transform un-grouped columns into ListColumns, which can be accessed via inline fragments and further aggregated. `Table.group` can also aggregate immediately with arrow hash functions, otherwise it uses [Polars](https://www.pola.rs) to create lists.
+The reason for two different aggregate modes is the trade-off between speed and flexibility.
 From slowest to fastest:

 * `Table.tables` returns a list of tables based on the list scalars.
+* `Table.apply(list: {...})` applies general functions to the list scalars.
-* `Table.aggregate` applies reduce functions to the ListColumns.
+* `Table.aggregate` applies reduce functions to the list scalars.
-* `Table.aggregate` with only `first` and `last` functions is faster because not all of the scalar values are needed.
-For example, when only `min` and `max` values are needed, it may be faster to `sort` first instead.
-* `Table.group(aggregate: {})` uses builtin hash aggregate functions. (dev only)
+* `Table.group(aggregate: {...})` uses arrow hash aggregate functions. (dev only)
-* Only accessing grouped keys and counts uses builtin unique functions.
-* Only accessing `length` computes an optimized count.

 ListColumns support sorting and filtering within their list scalars.
 They must all have the same value lengths, which is the case when the result of grouping, but list arrays may also be from the original dataset.